 Dr. Alexandra H. Solomon is a licensed clinical psychologist and an Assistant Clinical Professor in the Department of Psychology at Northwestern University.

 Dr. Solomon received her PhD in Counseling Psychology from Northwestern University in 2001 as well as a graduate certificate in Gender Studies.
 During graduate school, she was awarded the Dr. John J.B.
 Morgan Fellowship and worked at The Family Institute as a research and clinical fellow.

 Dr. Solomon teaches an innovative and popular course at Northwestern University called "Building Loving and Lasting Relationships: Marriage 101.”
 This undergraduate course combines traditional and experiential learning to teach students about key relational issues like mate selection, compatibility, conflict, acceptance, and forgiveness, with the ultimate goals of enhancing relationships and preventing problems.
 This course has received local, national, and international media attention.

 Dr. Solomon has published a number of articles and book chapters, she presents locally and nationally, and she consults frequently with the media on topics related to marriage and family including the Oprah Winfrey Network (#OWNshow), NPR, WGN, O Magazine, The Atlantic, and Huffington Post.
 Dr. Solomon is a member of the American Psychological Association (APA) and the American Family Therapy Academy (AFTA).
-Her book, Brave, Deep, Intimate: 20 Lessons to Get You Ready for the Love of a Lifetime (New Harbinger) will be published in February 2017.
+Her book, Loving Bravely: 20 Lessons of Self-Discovery to Help You Get the Love You Want (New Harbinger) will be published in February 2017.

 She treats individuals, couples and families.

 Clinical Interests: Couples struggling with intimacy, communication, and conflict; premarital counseling; same-sex couples and LGBT issues; transitions to adulthood and parenthood; individual adults; trauma.

 Call 847-733-4300, ext.
 263 to speak with Registration and make an appointment with this therapist.